US House approves Biden's 'Build Back Better' spending bill | DW | 19.11.2021

 According to Treasury Secretary Janet Yellen, the total revenue of the bill could be even higher, as it will empower the IRS to go after longtime tax evaders:

-The bill is expected to pass in the House, where Democrats outnumber Republicans 221-213.
+The bill passed after facing some obstacles in the House, where Democrats outnumber Republicans 221-213.
 It faces a tough battle in the Senate, where Democrats hold an extremely narrow majority.

 Biden has already signed another trillion-dollar infrastructure package into law this week.
 The bipartisan bill represented America's biggest public-works package since President Dwight Eisenhower created the interstate highway system in 1956.